SergPerep/calorie-counter/README.md

 ## Handle errors with middleware

-`handleErrors` – is a typical express error handler middleware, since it takes an `error` as a first argument.
+[handleErrors.ts](/src/components/errors/handleErrors.ts) – is a typical express error handler middleware, since it takes an `error` as a first argument.
 It's going to catch any error passed to the `next()` as an argument.

 [→ Check express guide: Writing error handlers](https://expressjs.com/en/guide/error-handling.html#writing-error-handlers) for more information about express error handler middleware

-`handleErrors` is mounted the last in [app.ts](https://github.com/SergPerep/calorie-counter/blob/main/src/app.ts), so that it would be able to catch errors after controllers throw them.
+`handleErrors` is mounted the last in [app.ts](/src/app.ts), so that it would be able to catch errors after controllers throw them.

 Inside this middleware you can check caught `Error` for `error name` or `status code` and decide what to do with it depending on these values.

-## Life circle of Error
+## Life circle of an Error

-Let's go to the life circle of error.
+Let's go to the life circle of an error.

-1. Throw error
+1. Throw an error some where

     ```javascript
     if (typeof dateStr !== "string")